talent-maritinyu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 13 change group owner to school for file hello Task 14 change ownership for all files and directories Task 15 change ownership symbolic link
-Task 16 change ownershipof hello to betty if oened by user guillaum
+Task 16 change ownershipof hello to betty if oened by user guillaume Task 17 play the StarWars IV episode in the terminal.